github/docs/content/account-and-profile/setting-up-and-managing-your-github-personal-account/managing-personal-account-settings/permission-levels-for-a-project-board-owned-by-a-personal-account.md

 ---
-title: Permission levels for project boards owned by a personal account
+title: Permission levels for a project board owned by a personal account
 intro: 'A project board owned by a personal account has two permission levels: the project board owner and collaborators.'
 redirect_from:
   - /articles/permission-levels-for-user-owned-project-boards